Check Compensation

 With roughly 17 million passengers, Norwegian has more flights than Aegean, but still only around 70,000 per year.
 Another plus of flying with Norwegian is that they are among Europe’s cheapest airlines, so feeling extra safe shouldn’t cost you a fortune!

-Volotea is well-liked by customers according to reviews, but that, coupled with its flawless safety record, wasn’t enough to pull the airline out of our list of the 3 worst airlines in Europe overall, unfortunately.
-But you simply can’t beat Volotea for safety.
+Volotea is well-liked by customers according to reviews, but that, coupled with its flawless safety record, was only enough to keep Volotea in the top 10, and for 2025, they did not make the list of the 3 worst airlines in Europe, unlike in 2023.

 Completing the Top 5